 Car finance deals are a common way to buy a new car, with low interest rates making them much more affordable.
 Motorists can choose from lease purchase, contract hire, PCP (Personal Contract Purchase) and HP (Hire Purchase).
-With various deals available, figures from the Finance and Leasing Association (FLA) documented that a total of 2.35 million cars were bought on finance in 2017.
+With various deals available, figures from finder.com documented that a total of 2.4 million cars were purchased on finance in 2018, a rise of 2% on 2017 and of that just over 64% were for used cars.

 In spite of this, car finance can seem complicated, with so many options and calculations.
 So we have put together a comprehensive guide to car finance and how it works.